valeratrades/todo/.0/quickfix.md

 // I say fuck bash, let's move what is possible into rust; using clap.

 # Evening
-- [ ] need to scale position in sway?

 - [ ] add copilot to neovim

 - [ ] think through compiling quickfix